hnryjmes/fizzbuzz/README.md

 # fizzbuzz #

-This is a demo project to learn RSpec.
+This is a demo project for the Makers precourse to practice pair programming and learn RSpec.

 ## How to use ##